Pressure & Flow

 Cross-link: Static Beam 4.10.37B · Structural Cross-Section

-In the Static Beam lab, Dr. Ray Whitmer's influence is visible in the moment and deflection diagrams — the material at the extreme fiber carries the most stress.
+In the Static Beam lab, Ray Ray Mitmer's influence is visible in the moment and deflection diagrams — the material at the extreme fiber carries the most stress.
 In the RBC, the spectrin network is the extreme fiber of the cell.
 It's where the flexural resistance lives.
 The cell is a beam problem.
 The capillary squeeze is the applied load.
 The biconcave shape is the optimal section.

 Aisha's Question